CodeAlamin2024/DataScience-Project/README.md

 ### 4. **Machine Learning**
 Objective:
 Predict whether a trade will be profitable based only on pre-trade data.

-Models used:
+**Models used:**
-Logistic Regression
+- Logistic Regression
-Random Forest
+- Random Forest

 ---

 ## Expected Findings
-- I want to understand which technical factors most strongly correlate with profitability
+Through this study, my aim is to identify:
+- Sessions with significantly higher win rates
+- Whether directional bias (Sell > Buy) exists
-- Understanding of how market timing affects trade outcomes
+- If timing (weekdays, hours) impacts outcomes
-- A model capable of estimating the probability of success before a trade executes
-- Visualized performance metrics (equity curve, drawdown, Sharpe ratio, etc.)
+- Which features contribute most to predictive performance
+- Whether CRT shows consistent structural advantages The project will also visualize performance through:
+- Equity curves
+- Drawdowns
+- Distribution plots
+- Grouped performance tables

 ---